microsoft/vscode-wiki/File-Watcher-Internals.md

 ### Event Correlation vs. Non-Correlation

+**Update Sep-2024:** ⚠️ event correlation is disabled again for TS extension given instability in parcel watcher.
+This document is still valid, but assume that all watching is uncorrelated!

 Traditionally file events are not correlated: that means, any request to `IFileService.watch()` will contribute to the global `IFileService.onDidFilesChange` event reaching a lot of consumers, including extensions.

 To make file watching more efficient, event correlation was added: `IFileService.createWatcher()` is a new method that returns an emitter for events specific to the watch request.
 None of the events will end up on the global `IFileService.onDidFilesChange` event which helps to reduce compute need.
 Correlated file watcher have a unique identifier (`number`) to be able to distinguish them from others.